Cardinal Glennon Children's Hospital: Departments

-SSM Health Cardinal Glennon is ranked by U.S. News & World Report for their cardiology, gastroenterology, and nephrology departments in the 2017-2018 edition.
+SSM Health Cardinal Glennon is ranked as one of the top Children's Hospitals in the United States by U.S. News & World Report, ranking in the top 50 hospitals in the United States for their Gastroenterology (#19), Cardiology & Heart Surgery (#32), Neonatology (#46), Cancer Care (#28), Nephrology (#27), Pulmonology & Lung Surgery (#27), and Urology (#48) departments in the 2024-2025 edition.
 It is home to more than 200 specialists in more than 60 areas of pediatric medical and surgical sub-specialties including cardiology and cardiothoracic surgery, critical care, emergency, ENT, gastroenterology/hepatology, hematology/oncology, neonatology, nephrology, neurology/neurosurgery, orthopedics, plastic surgery and pulmonology.
 Surgical services include fetal surgery and minimally invasive surgery.

 SSM Health Cardinal Glennon, in partnership with Saint Louis University School of Medicine, offers 12 pediatric fellowship programs including allergy and immunology, anesthesia, cardiology, critical care, developmental/behavioral, emergency medicine, gastroenterology, hematology/oncology, neonatal, neurology, surgery and rheumatology.
 The hospital is home to the Level 1 pediatric trauma center and a Level 4 neonatal intensive care unit, both the highest available classification, and the St. Louis Fetal Care Institute.
 The St. Louis Fetal Care Institute is the only comprehensive fetal care center in middle America.